RichardShi1/Used-Motorbike-Prices-Analysis/README.md

 # Projects
-Portfolio highlighting data analytics projects.
-Demonstrates expertise in data preparation, cleaning, and analysis techniques.
+Welcome!
+This is my portfolio highlighting my data analytics projects.

+A key reasonfor  why I worked on these projects is to demonstrate my expertise in data preparation, cleaning, and analysis techniques.